 When it comes to style, many couples ask: do our save the date cards have to match our main wedding invite, RSVP cards, menus and thank you cards etc?
 Definitely not, but it can.
 Instead of matchy matchy, perhaps consider a general theme or motif (i.e. the colour yellow, falling leaves, rose gold or lace) and work it throughout your entire wedding to create a sense of cohesion.
 When choosing a style, consider defining elements of your big day like venue(s), wedding gown, bridesmaid dresses, food type and overall location (i.e. French countryside) that may affect your choice.

 Save the date vs wedding invitation only

 Wedding invitations provide more information but in order to send them early enough forgo a save the date, you need to be very organised.
-It’s great if you are that coordinated (and you can save money by skipping save the dates) but most people like to lock things in one by one so as not to get overwhelmed, so a save the date is a quick and easy way to give friends and family a heads up on the date and city while you get the rest of the details sorted.
-Skipping save the dates also doesn’t really suit the style of a formal or traditional wedding.
+It’s great if you are that coordinated (and you can save money by skipping this step or just consider sending an evite save the date) but most people like to lock things in one by one so as not to get overwhelmed, so a save the date is a quick and easy way to give friends and family a heads up on the date and city while you get the rest of the details sorted.
+Skipping a save the date card also doesn’t really suit the style of a formal or traditional wedding.
 If your engagement is very short, there may not be time to organise save the dates as well as wedding invites (and they would most likely be sent out at the same time) so it’s best to leave them out.
 Weigh up your situation and timeline to decide what is right for you.

 Traditionally, save the dates are written in third person with formal wording, but feel free to match the style of your wedding or put more individual personality into it.
 A save the date is always brief and the non-negotiables are the ‘save the date’ announcement, the couple’s names and the wedding date.